Putting out fires is rarely a good project management strategy. Project controls are where the project manager earns their wages.

 - Schedule Variance (SV): At any point in time, the amount that the project is behind (or ahead of) schedule.

 - Cost Variance (CV): At any point in time, the amount that the project is behind (or ahead of) budget.

-- Schedule Performance Index (SPI): The schedule variance expressed in percentage terms, for example, SPI = 1.3 means the project 30% behind schedule.
+- Schedule Performance Index (SPI): The schedule variance expressed in percentage terms, for example, SPI = 1.3 means the project 30% ahead of schedule.

-- Cost Performance Index (CPI): The cost variance expressed in percentage terms, for example, CPI = 1.2 means the project is 20% over budget.
+- Cost Performance Index (CPI): The cost variance expressed in percentage terms, for example, CPI = 1.2 means the project is 20% under budget.

 - Estimate at Completion (EAC): The expected budget at the end of the project given the variances that have already taken place.

 - Estimate to Complete (ETC): The expected cost to finish the rest of the project.